Charles Peter Kleinbooi: South African Rugby Legend Passes Away in Gqeberha at Age 70

 The South African rugby community has been thrown into mourning once again this year as Charles Kleinbooi passed away at the age of 70 in Gqeberha on Tuesday, March 10, 2026.

-Renowned for his physical presence, technical ability and booming boot, He built a reputation as a determined and highly skilled forward throughout his career.
+Renowned for his physical presence, technical ability, and booming boot while active in Rugby, he built a reputation as a determined, highly skilled forward throughout his career.

 Born on 31 October 1955 in Schauderville, Gqeberha, Kleinbooi discovered his love for rugby during his primary school years in the 1960s.
 He later joined St. Mark's RFC in 1964, where he progressed through the club’s ranks and represented it at every level.
 By 1976, he had cemented his place in the club’s first team, and a year later, he was selected to represent Eastern Province.

-Kleinbooi quickly earned admiration within South African rugby circles and became affectionately known as “Berg” by supporters.
+Kleinbooi quickly earned admiration within the South African rugby scene and became affectionately known as “Berg” by rugby lovers across the country.
 He enjoyed a long stint with Eastern Province from 1977 until 1990, proudly wearing the province’s iconic red-and-black hooped jersey.

 Read also